The evolution of customer experience.

 Proactive support is a strategy for leaning into the future of your product.
 The underlying premise of proactive support is that a customer’s default reaction to having bad product experiences is to say or do nothing.

 Nothing is reported.
+The unhappy customer does not contact support.
+Technical issues go unrecorded.
 No feedback is captured.
 The product stays broken.

 Proactive support recognizes that there’s a gap between customer pain and asking for help or reporting a problem — it is the exception when customers do the hard, low-return work of raising their problem to the attention of customer support, help desks, management, etc.

-This gap is a problem: you can only manage what you measure, and if customers are running into problems without anyone noticing (and they are!), those problems won’t get fixed.
+This gap is a problem: you can only manage what you measure, and if customers are running into problems without anyone noticing, those problems won’t get fixed.

 Proactive support in action.

-Proactive support is simply about fixing things before people ever tell you they’re broken — or before even they’ve realized there’s a problem.
-When executed well, proactive support can create delightful, loyalty-building customer experiences.
+A proactive support initiative is built on fixing things before people ever tell you they’re broken — or before even they’ve realized there’s a problem.
+When executed well, proactive support can create delightful, loyalty-building, long-term customer relationships.

 Sometimes proactive support comes with customer outreach.
 For instance, you reach out to a user because you detect them rage clicking a stuck button on your site, and solve the problem they’re experiencing before they even have a chance to report it to you.

-Or imagine a customer tries to checkout with an item and their credit card is erroneously rejected.
+Or imagine you see this usage pattern.
+A customer tries to checkout with an item and their credit card is erroneously rejected.
 You smartly detect something went wrong and, rather than seeing if they complain or fix it on their own, you email them first to let them know a fix is on the way.

 These are the two basic vectors of proactive support: